How to pack the perfect suitcase for every occasion: Take note of our tips for your suitcase or for moving house

 For organising clothes think in order from head to toe, i.e. shoes, socks or stockings, trousers or skirts, T-shirts, shirts, jumpers, dresses and jackets or coats.
 Multiply the outfits according to the number of days you will be at your destination and add pyjamas.
 You would already be your holiday wardrobe ready.

 Two things to bear in mind when choosing suitcases

 If our trip is going to require us to move from hotel to hotel, from city to city or from transfer to transfer, let's try to use a large suitcase so that it is not necessary to carry several pieces of luggage at the same time.
 Also if we are going to a destination where we are going to stay for a long time, this will be the best option to avoid having to carry several suitcases until we reach the end of the journey.
-In these cases, we can take with us a backpack or handbag comfortable with the essentials, as you know that sometimes suitcases travel to "other destinations" and, in this sense, it is better to be safe.
+In these cases, we can take with us a backpack or handbag comfortable with the essentials, as you know that sometimes suitcases travel at a "slow pace".other destinations"and, in this sense, it is better to be on the safe side.

 If, on the other hand, we are going to a destination where we are only going to stay for a weekend or a long weekend, the best option is a small suitcaseIt is for all intents and purposes more practical.

 The baggage restrictions on aircraft If you're not checking in, you may be in for a surprise when it comes time to check in, and your trip may be more expensive than expected.
 Keep in mind that almost all airlines allow up to 23 kilos per bag, although RyanAir, for example, lowers it to 20.
 But if you're not checking in, cabin baggage restrictions are quite limited.
 Be sure to inform yourself in advance of the weight and measurements allowed. for each company.